 Louisiana Inmate Search

-Louisiana inmate records consist of offenders held in state prisons, parish jails, correctional facilities, and other penal institutions.
-They may include sentencing information, such as the type and class of offense, the parish in which the case was tried, and the location of the facility holding the inmate.
+Louisiana inmate records consist of an offender who’s in custody, parish jails, correctional facilities, and other penal institutions.
+They may include sentencing information, such as the type and class of offense, the parish where the case was tried, and the location of the facility holding the inmate.
 Records may also contain the inmate’s name, registration number, date of birth, sex, and Louisiana inmate mugshots.
 Most of these records are open to the public in compliance with the state’s public record laws.